MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 Use the following instructions to configure visual markings for a label.

-1. If you haven't already done so, in a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin, and then navigate to the **Azure Information Protection** blade.
+1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin.
+Then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the label that you want to configure for visual markings will apply to all users, select the label to change from the **Policy: Global** blade.
+2. If the label that you want to configure will apply to all users, stay on the **Azure Information Protection - Global policy** blade.

-     If the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, first select that scoped policy from the initial **Azure Information Protection** blade.
+    If the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, from the **POLICIES** menu selection, select **Scoped policies**.
+Then select your scoped policy from the **Azure Information Protection - Scoped polices** blade.

 3. On the **Label** blade, in the **Set visual marking (such as header or footer)** section, configure the settings for the visual markers that you want, and then click **Save**: